 Assessments relevant to the customer can only be meaningful when RCBC, as a financial institution, is stable and responsive to changing times.
-Given this, information on economic data/results are substantively influential, as well as the means to achieve such results through investments in human resources, talent training and development, and technological advancements.
+Given this, information on economic data/results is substantively influential, as well as the means to achieve such results through investments in human resources, talent training and development, technological advancements, and commitments to ESG principles.

-With RCBC's foray into sustainable finance, information on customer operating metrics that impact the environment and society also become substantively influential.
+With RCBC's own Sustainable Finance Framework in place, information on customer operating metrics that impact the environment and society also become substantively influential.